Mining Telematics - J1939 IIoT Logger [+Free Dashboards]

 The CANedge2 can connect to your existing WiFi access points in e.g. an underground mine to upload data.

-However, it is also possible for the device to upload data via a cellular hotspot like our USB 3G/4G WiFi router.
+However, it is also possible for the device to upload data via a cellular hotspot like a USB 3G/4G WiFi router.
 This can be useful if you e.g. wish to upload data from a truck when it resurfaces from your mine and regains cellular connectivity.
-In this case, consider adding a DB9-USB adapter and 3G/4G USB hotspot to your initial pilot bundle.

 In some cases, you may need to add GPS tracking as part of your mining fleet management system and mining dashboards.
 There are different ways of achieving this.
 Some mining trucks have a built-in GPS module that broadcasts GPS data via the CAN bus.
 If the data is encoded as per the J1939 protocol standard, you can easily decode this GPS data to human-readable form and use it along with other CAN signals.

-If no built-in GPS is available, you can use the CANmod.gps GPS-to-CAN module with the CANedge.
+If no built-in GPS is available, you can use a CANedge incl.
+GNSS/IMU.

 #3 Log your first data